TreyLove/Work-Scheduler/website description/README.md

 5. This website's functionality is powered by javascript, jquery and moment.js\

-    Pictures of the working website can be found in the website description folder Link to the posted website: https://treylove.github.io/Work-Scheduler/
+    A picture of the working website can be found in the website description folder Link to the posted website: https://treylove.github.io/Work-Scheduler/